Disease Modifying Therapies Choices booklet

 How can it help?

 Studies have shown that Mayzent helped to slow disability progression by 37 per cent, in those with active SPMS, compared to placebo.
-In slowing the progression, it also delayed the time to wheelchair dependency in a subgroup of patients, with an EDSS score of 6.5, who were high risk of reaching wheelchair dependency, compared to placebo.
+In slowing the progression, it also delayed the time to wheelchair dependency in a subgroup of patients, with an EDSS score of 6.5, who were high risk of reaching wheelchair dependency, compared to placebo (37).

 How is it administered?

+It is to be taken by tablet, once a day.
 Tests will be required before starting treatment to determine the correct dosage.
-This will depend on how well the tablet is broken down in the body.
+This will depend on how well the tablet is broken down in the body (36).
+Dosage is increased gradually over the first five days of treatment.
+This is to reduce the impact on the heart in case of irregular or slowed heartbeat.

 Who manufactures it?